 Many confuse the PCIe slot size with the number of lanes it has.
 That is hardly the case.
 You may believe that an x16 slot offers 16 lanes as a rule, but that is not true.

-For instance, sometimes you can find a PCIe X16 full sized slot offering only 8 lanes.
-Sometimes it can even offer a mere 4 lanes despite having the same large size.
+For instance, sometimes you can find a PCIe X16 full-sized slot offering only eight lanes.
+Sometimes it can even offer a merefour4 lanes despite having the same large size.

-Take for instance the following ASUS Strix Gaming motherboard, it offers 3 PCIe x16 slots, however, the second and third slot offer only 8 and 4 lanes respectively despite having the full x16 physical size.
+For instance, the ASUS Strix Gaming motherboard; offers 3 PCIe x16 slots; however, the second and third slot offer only 8 and 4 lanes, respectively, despite having the full x16 physical size.

-Hence, size of the slot does not correspond to the PCIe lanes it has to offer!
+Hence, the slot size does not correspond to the PCIe lanes it has to offer!
 You must always consult with the technical specs of your motherboard to check how many PCIe lanes a slot offers.